shaelebrown/topological_XAI/README.md

 The first hypothesis testing resulted in a 15% decrease in model accuracy.
 This was also the case when I did not cover the hair in images, meaning that the model was looking at the eyes, nose and mouth to partially infer emotion.

 The second hypothesis testing resulted in a 30% decrease in model accuracy (both for grayscale and decreasing luminance).
-This means that the model was looking at colour and luminance to partially infer emotion - images property that should not impact model inference.
+This means that the model was looking at colour and luminance to partially infer emotion - image properties that should not impact model inference.
 However, I did not find any racial bias, i.e. a significant decrease in accuracy between caucasian and darker-skinned individuals in the dataset.

 The third hypothesis resulted in a 55% decrease in model accuracy.
 I suspect that similar results would have been observed in a dataset of people wearing sunglasses, although I could not find a suitable one.